 If you or your spouse has a pension plan, this includes obtaining a qualified domestic relations order.
 If you're not what sure what that means, don't sweat it.
 Ahead, discover answers to a few common questions you might have regarding this legal agreement.

-Otherwise known as a QDRO, this needs to be included in a divorce settlement agreement when dealing with pension funds.
-If you have a pension, this order establishes your soon-to-be ex's legal right to receive a designated percentage of your qualified plan account balance or benefit payments and vice versa.
+A Qualified Domestic Relations Order (QDRO) needs to be included in a divorce settlement agreement when dealing with pension funds.
+This order establishes your partner's legal right to receive a designated percentage of your qualified plan account balance or benefit payments and vice versa.

 Additionally, the QDRO arrangement permits your ex to withdraw their share of the funds and roll the money over into their own IRA so long as they follow the terms of the qualified retirement plan.
 The IRA rollover procedure will allow your ex to take over management of the money while continuing to postpone taxes until funds are withdrawn from the IRA.
 That means that your ex will be the one who owes taxes on their share of the funds, not you.